|

 Other productions:

-There were versions of the story broadcast
+There were various versions of the story that have been broadcast

-- twice on Lux Theater (US Radio)
+- twice on Lux Theatre (US Radio)

 - Screen Director's Playhouse (US Radio)